Enhanced foreground mitigation in thermal SZ Compton-$y$ maps via polarization and deprojection

 The templates and SED models adopted for all components are identical to those used in Section~3.2 of \cite{Remazeilles2022}, to which we refer the reader for a comprehensive description.
 Below, we briefly summarize the components most relevant to this study.

-The thermal SZ signal is simulated using a random catalogue of galaxy clusters whose number density follows the Tinker halo mass function \citep{Tinker2008}, assuming \pl\ 2018 cosmological parameters \citep{planck2016-l06}.
+The thermal SZ signal is simulated using the PSM implementation \citep{PSM2013}.
+At low redshift ($z < 0.25$), the Compton-$y$ signal is obtained from hydrodynamical simulations of large-scale structure, which include galaxy clusters, diffuse gas, and filamentary structures.
+At higher redshift ($0.25 < z \leq 1$), galaxy clusters are generated from the Tinker halo mass function \citep{Tinker2008}, assuming \pl\ 2018 cosmological parameters \citep{planck2016-l06}.
 Cluster masses and redshifts are drawn via Poisson sampling of the mass function, while cluster positions are drawn from a uniform distribution over Galactic coordinates.
-Masses are restricted to $10^{14}$--$10^{16}\,M_\odot$ and redshifts to $0 < z \leq 1$, consistent with \pl\ detection capabilities.
-The Compton-$y$ profiles of individual clusters are derived from the universal pressure profile \citep{Arnaud2010}.
-In addition, diffuse thermal SZ emission is included as a Gaussian realization of a theoretical thermal SZ power spectrum \citep{Komatsu2002} computed using the same cosmological parameters, mass function, and pressure profile.
+Masses are restricted to $10^{14}$--$10^{16}\,M_\odot$, and the Compton-y profiles of individual clusters are derived from the universal pressure profile \citep{Arnaud2010}.
 The resulting $y$-map is scaled across \pl\ frequencies using the non-relativistic thermal SZ SED (Equation~\ref{eq:sed}).

 Galactic thermal dust emission is modelled using the \pl\ GNILC dust maps at 353\,GHz in both temperature and polarization \citep{planck2016-XLVIII,planck2016-l04}, extrapolated to other frequencies using a modified blackbody SED with spatially varying temperature and spectral index also provided by GNILC.
 The synchrotron intensity template is based on the reprocessed Haslam 408\,MHz map \citep{2015MNRAS.451.4311R}, while the polarized synchrotron templates are taken from the \pl\ Commander solution \citep{planck2016-l04}.
 Both are extrapolated across frequencies assuming a power-law SED with a spatially varying spectral index provided by \cite{Miville2008}.